 Using the accrual method, the profit for this month would be $4,000 ($5,000 in income minus $1,000 in developer fees).

-Now imagine that the above example took place between November and December of 2017.
-One of the differences between cash and accrual accounting is that they affect which tax year income and expenses are recorded in.
+One of the most significant differences between cash and accrual accounting is that each method affects which tax year your income and expenses are recorded in.

-Using cash basis accounting, income is recorded when you receive it, whereas with the accrual method, income is recorded when you earn it.
+As a refresher, in cash basis accounting, income is recorded when you receive it.
+With the accrual method, income is recorded when you earn it.

 To change accounting methods, you need to file Form 3115 to get approval from the IRS.